siakhooi/shed/README.md

 Shed is a collection of bash scripts to manage k8s environments.

-What is the meaning of shed?
+What is the meaning of Shed?
 In kubernetes, we treat resources as cattles, and cattles lives in shed.

 in Shed, a shed can be a cluster, a collection of clusters, a namespace or a collection of namespace.